curt2008/FIFA16-Unofficial-Mobile-API/README.md

 After noticing an amazing Wrapper created by [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) i decided to use his code as a wrapper for this project, Most credits go to [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) for such amazing coding.

+# How to use this Application

+* Edit /secure/config.php with your EA Details
+* Run/view the sample.php file provided for testing purposes